AI and Threads: 3 things to know right now

 (Updated August 1, 2023 with info about removal of Browse with Bing option in ChatGPT’s paid version, and addition of a Following feed on Threads.)

-Three things each that you need to know right now about AI (Artificial Intelligence) and Threads, the brand-new Twitter competitor that is an app connected to Instagram.
+Three things each that you need to know right now about AI (Artificial Intelligence) and Threads, the new X (Twitter) competitor that is an app connected to Instagram.

 We will talk more about each of them in future blog posts, but this is an effort to give you a summary round-up of what to know now in two fast-changing areas of marketing communications.